 DPS Inc. (“DPS”) has adopted this Privacy Shield Policy (“Policy”) to establish and maintain an adequate level of Personal Data privacy protection.
-This Policy applies to the processing of Personal Data that DPS obtains from Customers located in the European Union and Switzerland.
+This Policy applies to the processing of Personal Data that DPS obtains from Customers located in the European Union.

 Capitalized terms are defined in Section 14 of this Policy.

 This Policy applies to the processing of Individual Customer Personal Data that DPS receives in the United States concerning Individual Customers who reside in the European Union.
 DPS provides products and services to businesses and consumers.

 This Policy does not cover data from which individual persons cannot be identified or situations in which pseudonyms are used.
 (The use of pseudonyms involves the replacement of names or other identifiers with substitutes so that identification of individual persons is not possible.)

 DPS has designated the Compliance Department to oversee its information security program, including its compliance with the EU Privacy Shield program.
 The Compliance Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to firstname.lastname@example.org.

 DPS will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
 DPS personnel will receive training, as applicable, to effectively implement this Policy.
 Please refer to Section 7 for a discussion of the steps that DPS has undertaken to protect Personal Data.

 DPS will renew its US-EU Privacy Shield certifications annually, unless it subsequently determines that it no longer needs such certification or if it employs a different adequacy mechanism.